SAP/ui5-tooling/docs/pages/Builder.md

 !!! info
 	Support for input source maps has been added in UI5 CLI [`v3.7.0`](https://github.com/SAP/ui5-cli/releases/tag/v3.7.0).

-For projects facilitating transpilation (such as TypeScript based projects), it is commonly desired to debug in the browser using the original sources, e.g. TypeScript files.
-To make this work, first the the transpilation process needs to create source maps and reference them in the generated JavaScript.
+For projects facilitating transpilation (such as TypeScript-based projects), it is commonly desired to debug in the browser using the original sources, e.g. TypeScript files.
+To make this work, the transpilation process first needs to create source maps and reference them in the generated JavaScript code.

-The UI5 Tooling `minify` task will then find this reference and incorporate the source map into the minification process.
+UI5 Tooling's `minify` task will then find this reference and incorporate the source map into the minification process.
 In the end, the minified JavaScript resources will reference an updated source map, which reflects the transpilation as well as the minification.
 The browser can use this to map every statement back to the original TypeScript file, making debugging a breeze.

-Expand the below block to view a diagram illustrating the minification process and source map handling.
+Expand the block below to view a diagram illustrating the minification process and source map handling.

 ??? info "Minification Activity Diagram"
     ![minify Task Activity](../images/UI5_Tooling/Task_Minify.svg){ loading=lazy }